ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 ## CDK workings

 CDK on the other hand, is fully integrated into AWS, and uses [cloudformation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) to deploy its stacks.
+When you deploy CDK code, it will compile the stack into a cloudformation template, a machine-readable list of resources in either YAML or JSON format.
+After this the template is then deployed and can be viewed in the cloudformation UI.

 While this eliminates the problems which come with the Terraform state, any issues you have with a cloudformation deployment will likely be inherited into CDK, such as stack resource limits (although at 500 resources, the limit is arguably big enough for a well-coded stack).

 ## Getting to grips with Terraform